-The Celestron Astro Fi series of telescopes are relatively new scopes on the market.
-Suitable for beginners keen on touring the night sky but are unsure of where to start, these telescopes combine the latest Wi-Fi technology that enables users to control the in-built computer with your smartphone or tablet using the free Celestron SkyPortal.
+The Celestron Astro Fi 130 belongs to a line up of instruments that are relatively new on the market.
+Suitable for beginners keen on touring the night sky but are unsure of where to start, the Astro Fi series makes use of the latest Wi-Fi technology that enables users to control the in-built computer with their smartphone or tablet using the free Celestron SkyPortal.

 Optical design: Newtonian reflector